Things to do

 Where to start...

-We both have a vast experience of walking in the Lake District and Chris is a keen fell runner with the local club in Ambleside.
+Mark has a vast knowledge of the Lake District, having been here many times over the last 20 years; he has also climbed all 214 of the Wainwright Fells.
 As such this means we can help point you in the right direction for any level of walk you might want to do, from an easy ramble up to a full day mountain top adventure.
 Many routes start from the door of the B&B but the bus network (or car) means you can open up the whole vast area of the Lake District very easily.
 This service forms a huge part of what we do (free of charge) and really does help you to get the most out of your stay in the Lakes.

 There are also on-line Guides available at the following websites:

 Should any guests wish to hire a qualified mountain guide we recommend Mark Eddy who’s details you can find here https://www.mountain-journeys.co.uk/

 This is hilly country which probably makes it one of the best or worst places in the country depending on your point of view, but there are pretty flat routes that can be found too.
 There are numerous on and off road routes or trails to be enjoyed again for all levels of fitness/ enthusiasm.
 We are also about a quarter of a mile from the two wheeled and friendly institution that is Ghyllside Cycles where you can buy most cycling gear and hire bikes too.

 Mark is a keen member of Ambleside running club so whether you are wanting to do a short road circuit or a full on fell run (you can even join him on a race too if you wish!) we can offer copious amounts of local knowledge as well as mountain weather forecasts too.